Nivalyx/osu-wiki/wiki/Tournaments/CIC/2019/en.md

 ## Participants

-Listed below are the players who are admitted into the Group stage along with their respective seeding and group placements.
+Listed below are the players who were admitted into the Group stage along with their respective seeding and group placements.

 | Group | Seed A | Seed B | Seed C |
 | :-- | :-- | :-- | :-- |